Get the latest from TODAY

 Make a rule that for the first ten minutes of any night out, you will not discuss the "business" of your relationship: no kid talk, no work recap.
 You may just remember what having a fun conversation is like again!

-There is nothing wrong with vegging out with your man after a long day, but if Monday through Thursday evenings always consist of little more than zoning out to the DVR or doing separate activities side-by-side (he reads sports news while you cruise Pinterest), tweak your lazy, chill time to make it more loving.
+There is nothing wrong with vegging out with your man after a long day, but if Monday through Thursday evenings always consist of little more than zoning out to the DVR or doing separate activities side-by-side, tweak your lazy, chill time to make it more loving.
 How about a movie in bed with a bowl of popcorn?
 Or his-and-her backrubs while you watch your favorite show?
 Or if you can squeeze it into your schedule, after the kids are in bed, put away the tub toys and enjoy a bath together.

 As in, "Hey, can you pick up the kids after work?" or "Hey, did you remember to call the accountant?"
 One of the easiest ways to rekindle your romance is to act like you did way back when you were dating, says Michele Weiner-Davis, author of "Divorce Busting."
 Try a pet name that you used in the early years of your relationship, or the simply more affectionate "Hon's" and "Babe's" that you may not have uttered in years.

 Spend a few moments jotting down your greatest hits from your years together — from the biggies, like your wedding day, to the smaller memories, like the song you played over and over on a camping trip one year.
-Surprise him with the list — leave it on his bed, email it to him, sit down after dinner and read it together.
-He'll be touched by the thoughtful gesture, and the exercise will give you an important reminder of why you picked him in the first place.
+Surprise your partner with the list — leave it on the bed, email it, sit down after dinner and read it together.
+The exercise will give you an important reminder of why you picked each other in the first place.

 "We all know that waiting until the end of the night to have sex often means you fall asleep before you get to it," says Ian Kerner, a relationship and sex expert, and author.
-Try alternative times to have sex — your lunch hour, on a Saturday afternoon when the house is empty or by slipping into his morning shower.
+Try alternative times to have sex — your lunch hour, on a Saturday afternoon when the house is empty or by slipping into your spouse's morning shower.
 If evenings are truly the only available time, make it a priority — get into bed earlier, forego the flannel PJs and make an event out of it.

-Nope, he doesn't bring home flowers like your best friend's guy.
-Nor will he ever write you a love letter.
-But there are a bazillion ways that he's loving in his own way: how he rubs your back after a long day, his inimitable Saturday morning pancakes, the ridiculous songs he makes up for your kids.
-When you find yourself feeling letdown by the things that he doesn't do, make a mental list of what he does.
+Nope, your partner doesn't bring home flowers like your best friend's guy.
+But there are a bazillion ways that your spouse is loving in his own way: rubbing your back after a long day, making Saturday morning pancakes, making up ridiculous songs for your kids.
 Lerner says, "You're more likely to fall back in love with your husband if you're not trying to turn a cat into a dog."

-Pop quiz: Have you touched your husband today?
+Pop quiz: Have you touched your spouse today?
 If the only physical contact that you have with the person to whom you're married on a typical day is a quick peck on the cheek before work or bed — it's time to get your act together.
 That doesn't have to mean upping your game to wild bedroom acrobatics, though, try simply hugging for thirty seconds, says Kerner.
 Hugging has been proven to boost levels of oxytocin, a hormone that increases feelings of bonding, particularly in women.

 The habit of criticism is hazardous to any relationship, Lerner says, and no one can happily survive in a marriage if they feel more judged than admired.
 Limit yourself to one criticism a day, figuring out which one matters most is a good exercise.
 "Practice saying that criticism in three sentences or less," Lerner says.
 "Do this over time and you'll see each other in a more positive light and likely rediscover why you fell in love in the first place."

 Yes, really.
-Seeing him through his buddies' eyes can reveal endearing facets of his personality that you might not have seen in a while, or maybe ever — how he can tell a joke that brings down the whole room, how kind he is when he's having a conversation with someone he's just the met, or the way that he (surprise!) brags about you.
-By seeing him with his friend, you will feel...
+Seeing your significant other through his or her buddies' eyes can reveal endearing facets of their personality that you might not have seen in a while, or maybe ever — how he or she can tell a joke that brings down the whole room, how kind he or she is when he's having a conversation with someone they just the met, or the way that they (surprise!) brags about you.

 Yes, after your long day of hurtling work obstacles and wrangling kids, acting sweet and loving might sound as appealing as a jury duty summons, but when you let yourself off the hook every night, your relationship suffers.
 Don't wait until the spirit genuinely moves you to warm your partner's heart, Lerner says.
 "Just like we can act courageously when we're afraid, we can act lovingly and focus on the positive when we're feeling...well, not quite that way," she says.
-Today, act like you're madly in love: hug him, kiss him, call him just to say hello, send a loving text.
-You might be surprised how his response reverses your mood.
+Today, act like you're madly in love: hug, kiss, call just to say hello, send a loving text.
+You might be surprised how your partner's response reverses your mood.

 Researchers at the University of Virginia have found that couples who spend uninterrupted time together at least once a week have better communication, higher sexual satisfaction, and stronger feelings of commitment than couples who don't.
 Get out your calendars and schedule weekly couple time for the next month in the same way you would schedule other appointments.